dasm-assembler/dasm-snapshot-builder/README.md

-# dasm-snapshot-builder
+# DASM docker build action

-This is a GitHub action to build DASM snapshots and automatically commit the packaged snapshots into the source branch
+This action builds DASM from a git branch, and commits the packaged snapshot releases back into the same branch.

+## Only for internal usage